 Reflections from a place between insight and action

 We know so much.
-The problems are mapped.
-The solutions exist.
-And yet—we remain stuck.
+The problems are mapped and solutions exist.
+Yet—we remain stuck.
 Many of us working in sustainability feel a strange kind of fatigue.
-Not because we lack knowledge, but because we have too much of it—and too little that actually moves forward.
+Not because we lack knowledge, but because we see too little that actually moves forward.
+I’ve started calling it insight fatigue.

 From insight to stagnation

-After a couple of intense years immersed in the packaging and the textile industry— in interviews, academia, strategies, sustainability models—I have come to a realization: There are many who knows.
-And many who cares.
-But many of us still wondering why more doesn’t actually happen.
+After a couple of intense years immersed in the packaging and the textile industry— in interviews, academia, strategies, sustainability models—I have come to a realization:

 A landscape full of solutions—but few paths between them